sunke-github/Brain-Growth-Simulator/README.md

 # Brain-Growth-Simulator
-Using hebb ruler and delta ruler to simulate the growth of the brain.
+Neuron is a kind of cell that consumes nutrition in our body.
+I use the hebb rule, delta rule and survival model to build a simulator to explore the way of the neuron organization and why a group of neurons can evolve to intelligence.